KevinKaras/DIY-HUB/Notes.md

 // Place heroku pushing instructions here

-# UPDATING HEROKU POSTGRES DATABASE
+# UPDATING HEROKU POSTGRES DATABASE  (REMOTE SIDE)
+  # Do these commands any time that you make database table changes on the local side and wish to have those changes get pushed up to the remote heroku application database.

 1.
    1a.
 Go to heroku app page,